VaishnaviRavinutala/WidgetDemo/README.md

 Think of widgets as remote controls for an app.
-Tap and hold the widget and then drop it back in place A colored border should appear, along with tabs situated around the sides of the widget
+Tap and hold the widget and then drop it back in place A colored border should appear, along with tabs situated around the sides of the widget Tap and hold any of these colored tabs and drag out or inwards Alternatively, tap the menu button and hit “Edit” before following the above instructions